Flow paths, sources of wastewater, service connections, and collection system maps

 |---|---|---|

-| Domestic wastewater | Yes | Daily peaks, solids, rags, wipes, grease from homes |
+| Domestic wastewater | Yes | Daily peaks, solids, rags, wipes, household grease |

-| Commercial wastewater | Yes, if allowed | Food service grease, car wash grit, laundries, high flow variation |
+| Commercial wastewater | Yes, if allowed | Food-service grease, car-wash grit, laundries, high flow variation |

-| Industrial wastewater | Only if permitted and controlled | pH, toxic pollutants, high strength waste, pretreatment requirements |
+| Industrial wastewater | Only if permitted and pretreated | pH, toxics, high-strength waste, pretreatment compliance |

-| Groundwater infiltration | No | Defective pipe, joints, laterals, and manholes; wet-weather capacity loss |
+| Groundwater infiltration | No | Defective pipe, joints, laterals, manholes; wet-weather capacity loss |

-| Stormwater inflow | No in separate sanitary systems | Downspouts, sump pumps, area drains, roof drains, leaky covers |
+| Stormwater inflow | No (separate sanitary) | Downspouts, sump pumps, area drains, roof drains, leaky covers |

-| Stormwater in combined sewers | Yes by system design | Combined sewer overflows and high wet-weather loads |
+| Stormwater in combined sewers | Yes, by design | Combined sewer overflows and high wet-weather loads |

-Infiltration versus inflow
+Infiltration versus inflow (I/I)

-Combined and separate systems
+Combined versus separate systems

-A separate sanitary sewer is intended to carry sanitary wastewater only.
-A separate storm sewer handles storm runoff.
-In this setting, roof drains or sump pumps connected to the sanitary sewer are usually prohibited because they consume capacity and can cause basement backups, surcharging, sanitary sewer overflows, and treatment plant overload.
+A separate sanitary sewer is intended to carry sanitary wastewater only, while a separate storm sewer handles runoff.
+Connecting roof drains or sump pumps to a separate sanitary sewer is usually prohibited because it consumes capacity and can cause basement backups, surcharging, and treatment-plant overload.
+A combined sewer carries sanitary wastewater and stormwater in one pipe, common in older cities.
+During heavy wet weather a combined sewer may exceed capacity and discharge through a permitted, regulated combined sewer overflow (CSO).

 Reading maps and asset records

-Operators use system maps, GIS layers, record drawings, field sketches, and asset management records to answer operational questions:
+Operators use system maps, GIS layers, record drawings, field sketches, and asset records to answer operational questions:

 - Which way does flow travel from a complaint location?